RaRseR/RaRseR/README.md

 </div>
 # Hi there, I'm Ruslan

-I'm a Full-Stack web developer from Russia.
+I'm a Full-Stack web developer.